Cincinnati, Ohio Therapists

 Therapy and Your Health Insurance

 One of the things you will want to keep in mind when embarking on your search for the right mental health professional is that your health insurance may cover the service in part or completely.
-Your health insurance company may have their own list of mental health professionals that are covered within their own network.
+Your health insurance company may have its list of mental health professionals that are covered within its network.
 For this reason, it is a good idea to get in touch with your provider and find out the details of how coverage for mental health services would work in your circumstance.